open-power-host-os/infrastructure/README.md

 ##### Setup credentials used to access GitHub API from Jenkins slave

-The GitHub Pull Request Builder plugin needs read access to check out pull requests for building and validating and write access to update the pull requests statuses, informing the developers of the job results.
+The Jenkins pipeline GitHub API needs read access to check out pull requests for building and validating and write access to update the pull requests statuses, informing the developers of the job results.